saulpw/visidata/README.md

 A console spreadsheet tool for discovering and arranging data

-Immediately explore datasets to find out what is relevant and how it's structured.
+Immediately explore datasets to find out what is relevant and how they're structured.

 Usable via any remote shell with Python3.

 ## Features

 - can view data from .tsv and .xlsx files

+## Installation

+- Copy the vd.py script to a bin/ directory in PATH and make it executable.
+- Install any required dependencies:

+### Dependencies

+- Python 3.?
+- openpyxl (if reading xlsx files)

+## Usage

+        $ vd.py <input-file>

+where `<input-file>` is a one of the supported file formats.

 ### Working keys